tannerfunk/student-gallery/README.md

-# react-photo-gallery
+# A Mock Student Info Gallery
- photo gallery using vanilla javascript
+pagination using vanilla javascript